pk-droid-lab/kink-ideas/README.md

    * Chair
 * Make him wear your panties
 * Make him take your worn panties in his mouth
+* Sub watches a video of sex with bull while being edged
 * sub consumes the contents of a condom saved from a session with a bull

 ## Sub Reward Scenes